Frazz by Jef Mallett for June 22, 2021

 4. Googly eyes

-John Wiley Premium Member about 3 years ago
+John Wiley Premium Member over 3 years ago

 Some folks just can’t imagine a “need” for a big, shiny truck.
 My big, shiny Dodge Ram overheated coming back home from a 4600 foot mountaintop transmitter site because of all the snow (4’ – 5’ drifts) packed into the radiator.
 Saved my life and two others that day.
 A little inclement weather can redefine what “excess” means.